tfogo/mongodb-go-tutorial/README.md

 ## CRUD Operations

-Once you have connceted to the database, it's time to start adding and manipulating some data.
+Once you have connected to the database, it's time to start adding and manipulating some data.
 The `Collection` type has several methods which allow you to send queries to the database.

 ### Inserting documents